Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance5.md

 #### Usage

-compiledClipInstance.cacheAsBitmap
+CompiledClipInstance.cacheAsBitmap

 #### Description

-Property; `boolean`; a boolean that indicates whether to cache bitmaps.
+Property; `boolean`; A boolean that indicates whether to cache bitmaps.
 (Equivalent to Use runtime bitmap caching in the Property Inspector).
 The default is false.

 #### Example